scrapy/scrapy/docs/topics/feed-exports.rst

 .. versionadded:: VERSION

-Scrapy provides an option to activate plugins to post-process items before they are exported to feed storages.
-In addition to using builtin plugins, users can create their own plugins.
+Scrapy provides an option to activate plugins to post-process feeds before they are exported to feed storages.
+In addition to using :ref:`builtin plugins <builtin-plugins>`, you can create your own :ref:`plugins <custom-plugins>`.

-These plugins can be activated through ``postprocessing`` :ref:`option of a feed <feed-options>`.
+These plugins can be activated through ``postprocessing`` option of a feed.
+The option must be passed a list of post-processing plugins in the order you want the feed to be processed.
-Parameters to plugins can be passed through the feed settings where the key will be the parameter name and the value will be the parameter value.
-These parameters will be made accessible to the plugin through the ``feed_options`` parameter which will be passed to their constructor method.

-As the data is passed from one plugin to another, users must ensure the order of plugins do not cause a plugin to breakdown because of some unprocessable data.

-Each plugin is a Python class that must implement the following methods:

-.. method:: __init__(self, file, feed_options)

-    Constructor method to initialize plugin.

-    :param file: target file object to which post-processed data will be written

-    :param feed_options: feed-specific options
-    :type feed_options: :class:`dict`

-.. method:: write(self, data)

-   Process and write `data` to plugin's target file.

-   :param data: data passed to be written to file
-   :type data: :class:`bytes`

-.. method:: close(self)

-    Close the target file object.
+These plugins can be declared either as an import string or with the imported class of the plugin.
+Parameters to plugins can be passed through the feed options.
+See :ref:`feed options <feed-options>` for examples.

 .. _builtin-plugins: